 Translating WordPress forms is now easier than ever.
 Using TranslatePress you can create bilingual or multilingual WordPress forms.

-You’ll be able to translate WordPress forms (all form fields and messages) directly from the front-end in just a few clicks, using a visual translation interface.
+You’ll be able to translate WordPress forms (including all form fields and messages) directly from the front-end in just a few clicks, using a visual translation interface.
 All this without the need to create separate forms, one for each language.

 In this tutorial, we’ll focus on how to create multilingual WordPress forms of any type.